swordofzeus/sip-of-entropy/sip_of_entropy/entropy/README.md

 5. [Entropy from the Binomial Distribution](docs/05_binomial_derivation.md)

 ### Entropy Between Messages
+Extending the definition of entropy to multiple messages as well as multiple distributions.
+We end by deriving mutual information an important concept in machine learning that drives feature selection, representation learning, and model interpretation.
+We visualize it as a special type of KL divergence.

 1. TODO: Joint Entropy
 2. TODO: Conditional Entropy
 3. TODO: Cross Entropy